ergo/ziggurat_foundations/docs/usage_examples.rst

         print(perm.user, perm.perm_name, perm.type, perm.group, perm.resource, perm.owner)
         .... list acls ....

+List all **direct** permissions that users have for specific resource

+.. no-code-block:: python

+    from ziggurat_foundations.permissions import ANY_PERMISSION
+    permissions = ResourceService.users_for_perm(
+        resource, perm_name=ANY_PERMISSION, skip_group_perms=True)

-Here is an example of how to connect a user to an external identity like twitter login:
+Here is an example of how to connect a user to an external identity provider like twitter:

 .. code-block:: python